qrtl/oaw-custom/sale_order_line_quant/readme/DESCRIPTION.rst

-Modification on sales order line by adding quant and serial number selection.
+This modules does the following:
+* Add quant information to sales order line.